mapofemergence/BB-REST/README.md

 wp-json/bbpress/v1
 ```

-Or refer to the temporary, W.I.P. documentation available at <https://mapofemergence.github.io/BB-REST>
+or refer to the temporary, W.I.P. documentation available at <https://mapofemergence.github.io/BB-REST>

-> WARNING: not all of the parameters might work on each endpoints, as some of them are still being implemented
+> WARNING: not all of the reported parameters might work on all endpoints, as some of them are still being implemented (or still to be removed from the inherited ones)

 ## License